open-component-model/ocm/pkg/contexts/ocm/utils/localize/README.md

 together with configuration values to a component version.
 As substitution result it returns a virtual filesystem with the snapshot according to the resolved substitutions.

+Additionally, there is a set of more basic types and methods, which can be used to describe end execute localizations for single data objects (see `ImageMappings`, `LocalizeMappings` and `SubstituteMappings`).